Skip to content

 Input

-The transaction kernel program receives two types of inputs, public inputs via the operand_stack and secret inputs via the advice_provider.
+The transaction kernel program receives two types of inputs, public inputs via the operand_stack and private inputs via the advice_provider.

 The operand stack holds the global inputs which serve as a commitment to the data being provided via the advice provider.

 The advice provider holds data of the last known block, account and input note data.
-The details are layed out in the next paragraph.
+The details are laid out in the next paragraph.

 Prologue